Many conferences take the wrong approach when reaching out to local communities and Meetups as a source for new attendees.

 Dylan offers the organizers of the Meetup free tickets to attend, a couple of tickets to raffle off, and then a promo code for other people in the group to sign up.

-For all 7 HalfStack events you’ll see at least 5-10 local Meetup groups on the sponsor list.
-By partnering with these Meetups, it provide a place for your conference attendees to find year-round communities to be a part of, after your event has ended.
+For all 7 HalfStack events you’ll see at least 5–10 local Meetup groups on the sponsor list.
+By partnering with these Meetups, it provides a place for your conference attendees to find year-round communities to be a part of after your event has ended.

 We’re trying to reward people for taking the effort to have a Meetup group, organize it, and sustain it.
 We want to recognize them and help grow that community, not replace it.

 It's no secret that having the support of local Meetup organizers will give your conference more credit within the community.
 It's important to take the time to build a relationship and help them as much as they help you.